IPS-LMU/The-EMU-SDMS-Manual/_book/query.md

 ## 1     L-  1107   0    0000 msajc003  Tone EVENT
 ```

-R Example \@ref(rexample:simpleq) queries two levels that contain time information: a segment level and an event level.
+The R code snippet above queries two levels that contain time information: a segment level and an event level.
 As described in Chapter \@ref(chap:annot-struct-mod), annotations in the EMU-SDMS may also contain levels that do not contain time information.
-R Example \@ref(rexample:simpleq-deduceTime) shows a query that queries annotation items on a level that does not contain time information (the *Syllable* level) to show that the result contains deduced time information from the time-bearing sub-level.
+The R code snippet below shows a query that queries annotation items on a level that does not contain time information (the *Syllable* level) to show that the result contains deduced time information from the time-bearing sub-level.

 ```r